Co-Chair & Volunteer Coordinator

 Rea holds a BA in Environmental Ethics and Anthropology from McGill University, an intensive Forestry certificate from the College of the Rockies – Mt.
 Currie Campus, and is a trained facilitator in conflict-based resolution from the Sexual Assault Centre of McGill University.
 Rea is also an active wrestler and coordinator with the art performance group The West Coast League of Lady Wrestlers.

-Cheryl brings over 25 years of library experience to the board along with a passion for DIY and the sharing economy.
-Cheryl currently works at the University of Victoria and also runs Creative Miscellany where she offers web, social media, and creative consulting and training.
+Page brings over 30 years of library experience to the board along with a passion for DIY and the sharing economy.
+Page currently works at the University of Victoria and also runs Creative Miscellany where she offers content management, social media, and creative consulting and training.

-Cheryl’s educational background is an eclectic mix of academia and hands-on; she holds both a Bachelor of Arts in History and a Certificate in Entry Level Plumbing.
-She has taken a number of week-long courses through the Digital Humanities Summer Institute, learning everything from project management to coding for augmented reality and is currently enrolled in the Public Relations Certificate Program through Continuing Studies at the University of Victoria.
+Page’s educational background is an eclectic mix of academia and hands-on; she holds both a Bachelor of Arts in History and a Certificate in Entry Level Plumbing.
+She has taken a number of week-long courses through the Digital Humanities Summer Institute, learning everything from project management to coding for augmented reality and recently enrolled in the Public Relations Certificate Program through Continuing Studies at the University of Victoria.

 Jay is originally from Ireland and came to Victoria in 2013 while travelling Canada.
 After experiencing the culture and lifestyle that Vancouver Island has to offer, he decided to move here permanently.